adyork/workshop_bios_oceanographic_data_part2/_episodes/06-intro-dataset-example.md

 teaching: 10
 exercises: 0
 questions:
-- How do assess datasets to make sure they are ready for analyses?
+- How do you assess datasets to make sure they are ready for analyses?
 - How do you download the dataset you choose?
 - How do you plot and explore data?"
 objectives: